mauriziospaccialbelli/MakeRoll/README.md

 **ENGLISH** / [ITALIANO](README(IT).md)

-MakeRoll is a universal, easy and adjustable system for scrolling spool in 3d printing fff / fdm.
+**MakeRoll** is a universal, easy and adjustable system for scrolling spool in 3d printing fff/fdm.

 The system is compact and uses openbuilds profiles, bearings, nuts, bolts and printed parts.